Medical-psychological assessment (Germany): Other causes

 A conviction for driving while impaired is not the only scenario in which the MPU can be required.
 Drivers who fail a drug test, even without operating a vehicle under the influence, can be required to obtain a favorable MPU opinion by a certain deadline (usually several weeks after an incident) or face suspension of their driver's licenses.
 This justification for requiring an MPU opinion enables the government to suspend the licenses of many alcoholics who were not apprehended while driving drunk.
 Bicyclists participating in traffic with a blood alcohol level of 0.16% or greater can also be required to undergo an MPU.

 Also, in addition to justification, an MPU (which is much more often passed than alcohol-related MPUs) is necessary if someone wants a dispensation from the minimum driving age.

 MPUs have also been required for offenders who have committed repeated traffic offenses that demonstrate a lack of respect for the law, such as a driver who collected 17 speeding tickets and 127 parking violations in one-and-a-half years.

+Due to the nature of German law, committing a crime as minor as causing someone offense, such as giving someone the finger, can be considered an act of violence as they allegedly indicate a particularly high level of aggression or low impulse control.
+Consequently, the state prosecutor can impose the requirement to take an MPU in such cases as well.